The Complexity of Simplicity

 “Any intelligent fool can make things bigger, more complex.
 It takes a touch of genius to move in the opposite direction.”

 One big challenge with simplifying your messaging is that you may need multiple messages for different audiences.
 Traditionally that meant ignoring some audiences and prioritising who you spoke to, or trying to be all things to all people and complicating your message.
-But now, with technology, and hard work behind the scenes it’s possible to present a personalised message to each audience.

 And you need one last ingredient – courage!